 Increasing use of short-acting bronchodilators to relieve symptoms indicates deterioration of control and patients should be reviewed by a physician.

-Patients should not stop therapy with Trelegy Ellipta without physician supervision since symptoms may recur after discontinuation.
+Patients should not stop therapy with Trelegy Ellipta, in asthma or COPD, without physician supervision since symptoms may recur after discontinuation.